Special Education Teacher

 Did you ever get stuck with a kid that was just beyond "special needs?"
 I mean someone who couldn't function in a classroom of any kind?
 What did you do?
 Are you stuck with that kid permanently, or can you get him/her removed?

-Asked by kramerica almost 13 years ago
+Asked by kramerica about 13 years ago

 I have not personally had this experience as a teacher, but since leaving the classroom I have seen this in my administrative roles in schools.
 There are definitely children who have special needs which cannot be met adequately in a traditional school setting or special education classroom in their public school.
 This is where private schools come in - private therapeutic schools provide very small classes (5-10 students) with severe disabilities or behavioral problems.
 Some of these schools are residential and students live on the premises, while others use bus or taxi transportation.
 Students in a public school who need such a placement are typically placed in these VERY costly schools after much careful decision making and debate.
 Taxpayers foot the bill for these placements, so schools often try to meet children's needs within the public schools whenever possible.
 One sad thing to note is that it can be very difficult for students to transition back to a traditional school after attending a private therapeutic school, so placing a young child there may mean that they'll never attend school with their non-disabled peers.